penzur/cfp-go-template/README.md

 # cfp-go-template

-A template for creating CF Pages project with Go support for writing edge functions/workers.
+A template for creating CF Pages project with Go support for writing edge functions.

+> Derived from [syumai's](https://github.com/syumai/worker-template-tinygo) tinygo worker template, but for cf pages/functions.

 ### Quick setup